Our Lab Members

 Rishi was enrolled in an Honors Specialization in Medical Sciences at Western University.
 He started medical school at U of T in September 2015.
 Rishi worked in the Liu Lab in the Summer of 2012 on Pea3 and its involvement in colorectal carcinoma.
 Since then, he has had the opportunity to work in the Advanced Molecular Diagnostics Lab at Mount Sinai Hospital with Dr. Jordan Lerner-Ellis and at the Human Physiology Research Unit at the University of Toronto with Dr. Greg Wells.

 Michelle is a two-time recipient of the SRI D+H summer studentship, aiming to use this opportunity to gain laboratory experience in molecular biology techniques that she can continue to refine during her undergraduate studies and beyond.
 She completed her B.Sc. in Life Sciences at Queens University.
-She is preparing to start her graduate studies at University of Toronto.
 When not at the lab bench, Michelle enjoys speed skating and riding her bike.

 Matthew Lee, BSc

-Matthew completed his Honors Bachelor of Health Sciences at McMaster University in May 2014 with first class standing, and is now in medical school at the University of Toronto.
+Matthew completed his Honors Bachelor of Health Sciences at McMaster University in May 2014 with first class standing, and completed medical school at the University of Toronto.
 He spent the summer of 2014 working in the Liu Lab funded through the D+H SRI Summer student research program.
 He investigated the role of non-coding RNA in tumor radiation response.

 Dr. Ali Fotouhi, MD, MSc